Kazuki Tomono: 2022–2023 season

 In his first event of the season, Tomono came fourth at the 2022 CS Nebelhorn Trophy, including a third-place finish in the free skate.
 He placed second in the short program at the 2022 Grand Prix de France, the first of his two Grand Prix assignments, but dropped to third overall after the free skate and earned the bronze medal.
 He admitted to "some regrets to my performance" in the free, vowing to improve his mental consistency while under pressure to win.
 He praised the French audience at the event.
 After missing his quad Salchow in the short program at the 2022 NHK Trophy, he placed fourth in that segment.
 Despite being third in the free skate, he remained in fourth place overall, 2.93 points behind bronze medalist Cha Jun-hwan.

 Tomono was fourth in both segments at the 2022–23 Japan Championships, but placed third overall, winning the bronze medal and standing on the senior national podium for the first time in his career.
-He was named to compete at the 2023 World Championships.
+He was named to compete at the 2023 World Championships, held on home ice in Saitama.

+In the short program in Saitama, Tomono finished seventh in the segment despite falling on an underrotated quad Salchow attempt.
+He set a new personal best in the free skate despite a fall on a quad toe loop, scoring 180.73 and rising to sixth overall.
+Tomono was then named to Team Japan for the 2023 World Team Trophy the following month.
+He came seventh in this short program as well with another quad Salchow fall.
+He was ninth in the free skate, having made several jump errors.
+Team Japan won the bronze medal.

+During the off-season, Tomono was cast to play Koza for the summer show, One Piece on Ice.

+2023–2024 season

+Tomono won the silver medal at the 2023 CS Nebelhorn Trophy in his first competition of the season.
+He was invited to participate in the Japan Open as part of the host team, coming second in the men's segment behind Ilia Malinin, while Team Japan won gold.

+Appearing on the Grand Prix at the 2023 Skate Canada International, Tomono came third in the short program, but in the free skate he made three errors on his quad jumps and fell in the step sequence.
+He finished fifth in that segment, and dropped to fourth place overall, finishing 0.89 points behind bronze medalist Matteo Rizzo of Italy.
+He said afterward that his "skating condition was not at my max today."
+Tomono was fourth as well at the 2023 Cup of China.

+Tomono finished sixth at the 2023–24 Japan Championships.

+During the off-season, Tomono was cast to portray a younger version of the main character Kakeru, played by Daisuke Takahashi, as well as several other roles in the cross-genre ice show Hyoen - The Miracle of the Cross, a loose adaptation of Kenji Miyazawa's novel Night on the Galactic Railroad.